adamcath/haute-codeture/haute-codeture.md

 Or are you trying to tell me "this is *not* how it works"?
 Thanks, guy!

 Dead (unused) code is just as bad.
 What are you saying?
 "This is how it might work some day"?
-Sounds like a `TODO`.
+Sounds like a `TODO` (see "never check in TODOs").
 File a ticket.

 There is one marginally acceptable usage: "uncomment this to run against a local database".
 But use it judiciously, and don't expect anyone to keep it "working"